📍42 episodes5h 40m totalWorks offline

 18FREE PREVIEW4 min

-London — Part 18: Charterhouse Square — A Black Death Mass Grave Found by Crossrail
+London, part 18: Charterhouse Square, a Black Death Mass Grave Found by Crossrail

 In 1348 a Flemish knight named Sir Walter de Manny bought thirteen acres of marshy ground outside the City wall and turned it into an emergency cemetery for the Black Death.
 Maybe fifty thousand people went into it.
 The land later became a Carthusian monastery, then a Tudor palace, then an almshouse.
 The pit is still there.
 In 2013 Crossrail's tunnels passed through the edge of it and brought up twenty-five of them.